omni-viral/omni-viral.github.io/content/posts/memory.md

 Once bound to memory range resource can't be rebound to another.
 *This restriction doesn't apply to sparse resources.
 We'll talk about them later.*

-Yet it is possible to bind overlapping ranges to the multiple resources.
+Yet it is possible to bind overlapping ranges *(and even same range)* to the multiple resources.
-When two resources are bound to overlapped ranges they are *alias* intersection of ranges.
+When two resources are bound to overlapped ranges they are ***alias*** intersection of ranges.
-Usage if *aliased* memory is subject to several constraints.
+Usage if ***aliased*** memory is subject to several constraints.
-The only reason to *alias* memory is to reduce total memory usage.
+The only reason to ***alias*** memory is to reduce total memory usage.
 Unless [*specific constrains*] are met then data written through one alias cannot be consistently read through another.

-The simple use case for aliased memory is transient resources, e.g. resources that get rewritten each frame without trying to read it first.
+Common and simple use case for aliased memory is *transient resources*, e.g. resources that get rewritten each frame without trying to read it first.
 This is true for most framebuffer attachments as they usually cleared before first use.
-If last read from one transient resource is done before rewrite of second resource then it is safe to *alias* that pair of resources.
+If last read from one transient resource is done before rewrite of second resource then it is safe to ***alias*** that pair of resources.
 Properties of transient resources is known at setup time so it must be possible to allocate them in memory object with size smaller than total sum of size required by all transient resources.

 # Existing solutions